Soccer-Japan advance in Asian WC qualifying as Osako scores five

-The game originally been scheduled to be played in March, but was postponed until Friday due to civil unrest in Myanmar.
+The game was originally scheduled to be played in March, but was postponed amid a deadly crackdown by Myanmar's military on nationwide anti-coup protests.

+As the Myanmar national anthem was played, none of the country's players appeared to sing and several squad members lowered their heads.
+One player made a three-finger gesture that symbolises the pro-democracy movement's defiance.

-About 30 protesters gathered outside the Fukuda Denshi Arena holding placards saying "Myanmar's soccer team does not represent its citizens", but there were no signs of dissent against the regime from players before or during the game.
+About 30 protesters gathered outside the Fukuda Denshi Arena holding placards saying: "Myanmar's soccer team does not represent its citizens."

 On the pitch, Japan made light work of Antoine Hey's side, with Takumi Minamino opening the scoring early before Osako went on a spree that gave the home side a comfortable win.